OBOFoundry/OBOFoundry.github.io/principles/fp-000-summary.md

 P7) <b>Relations</b> - Existing relations MUST be reused.
 New relations SHOULD be submitted to the Relations Ontology (RO).

 P8) <b>Documentation</b> - The owners of the ontology SHOULD strive to provide as much documentation as possible.
+The documentation SHOULD detail the different processes specific to an ontology life cycle and target various audiences (users or developers).

 P9) <b>Documented Plurality of Users</b> - The ontology developers SHOULD document that the ontology is used by multiple independent people or organizations.